 5. Lemon Balm

 Despite the name, lemon balm isn’t a type of lemon.
-It’s actually a part
+It’s actually a part of the mint family.
+Lemon balm has also been used to treat anxiety since the Middle Ages.9

 In a study by Neuropsychopharmacology, researchers found that lemon balm enhances both mood and memory.
 It also induces sleep and relaxation, making it ideal for those stressful days.10